stnolting/neorv32/README.md

 setting up your NEORV32 setup!

-### Project Key Features
+### Key Features

 - [x] all-in-one package: **CPU** + **SoC** + **Software Framework & Tooling**
-- [x] completely described in behavioral, platform-independent VHDL - no primitives, macros, etc.
+- [x] completely described in behavioral, platform-independent VHDL - **no** platform-specific primitives, macros, attributes, etc.
 - [x] extensive configuration options for adapting the processor to the requirements of the application
 - [x] highly [extensible hardware](https://stnolting.github.io/neorv32/ug/#_comparative_summary) - on CPU, SoC and system level
-- [x] aims to be as small as possible while being as RISC-V-compliant as possible - with a reasonable area-performance trade-off
+- [x] aims to be as small as possible while being as RISC-V-compliant as possible - with a reasonable area-vs-performance trade-off
-- [x] optimized for high clock frequency to ease timing closure
+- [x] optimized for high clock frequencies to ease timing closure
 - [x] from zero to _"hello world!"_ - completely open source and documented
-- [x] easy to use even for FPGA/RISC-V starters – intended to **work out of the box**
+- [x] easy to use even for FPGA / RISC-V starters – intended to **work out of the box**

 ### Status